 Learn how to plan and structure your stimulus presentation order in Pro Lab

 In a few cases, the structure of your experiment is very simple: just add the stimuli (the images and videos) you want to track the gaze on and run the experiment.
-However, in most experiments, it is not that simple.
+However, in most experiments it's not that simple.
 One reason for this is that we have order effects.
-This means that how we react to something is influenced by the order in which we perceive it.
+This means that how we react to things is influenced by the order in which we see them.

-For example, at the beginning of an experiment you don’t know what to expect, you perhaps don’t know what to look for to solve your task, or you have not even formed an idea of what the researcher is after yet.
+For example, at the beginning of an experiment you don’t know what to expect, you perhaps don’t know what to look for to solve your task, or you have not formed an idea of what the researcher is after.
 So how you view an image is different at the beginning of the experiment, compared to the end of the experiment.
-We could call this a training effect: you become better at solving the task with more training and experience of the task.
+We could call this a 'training effect', i.e., you become better at solving the task with more training and experience of the task.
 Alternatively, you could also consider an effect of the opposite kind.
 At the beginning of the experiment, you are full of excitement and wonder at being part of your first psychological experiment.
 You are attentive and quick to respond.
-However, after 30 minutes of responding to close to a hundred trials of almost-similar stimuli, you find yourself low on energy and slow to respond.
-You are now the victim of a fatigue effect.
+However, after 30 minutes of responding to close to a hundred stimuli, you find yourself low on energy and slow to respond.
+You are now experiencing a fatigue effect.

-The consequence of these two order effects is that stimuli that are presented in the beginning is different from the material presented in the end, and this difference is not driven by the individual stimuli as such.
-You run the risk of falsely concluding that the first half of the stimuli was much easier than the latter half of the stimuli.
+The consequence of these two order effects is that how people respond to stimuli which are presented at the beginning of a test is different to how they respond to stimuli at the end, and this difference is not driven by the individual stimuli as such so you run the risk of falsely concluding that the first half of the stimuli was much easier than the latter half of the stimuli.

-We want to prevent one or several stimulus items in carrying a disproportionate part of these order effects, as otherwise, it is unclear what viewing behavior is driven by the stimulus as such and what is driven by the inexperience or fatigue.
+We want to prevent one or several stimulus items from carrying a disproportionate amount of these order effects, because otherwise it's unclear which viewing behavior is driven by the stimulus and which is driven by inexperience or fatigue.
 Ideally, we want to distribute the learning and fatigue effects evenly across all stimulus items.
 One way to do this is to randomize the presentation order of the stimuli.
 If the experiment consists of a group of images, then we would simply shuffle the order, so for one participant an item could end up right at the beginning of the experiment, but for another, it could end up in the middle or at the end of the experiment.
 On average, after making many recordings with this experiment, the stimuli will end up roughly equally distributed in all positions.

 Figure 1.
 Shows a set of stimuli, here ordered 1-6, that is then shuffled in a random order for every new recording.